Refugee wave from the People's Republic of China to British Hong Kong: Later waves

-The flood-famine in Northern Guangdong in Spring 1957 led to a wave of refugees in July 1957.
+The flood-famine in northern Guangdong in Spring 1957 led to a wave of refugees in July 1957.
 Thousands of hungry civilians gathered at the border since February claiming to "seek relatives".
 Hongkongers, upon seeing the scenes in newspapers, felt pity and brought food across the border and the political impact worried the Guangdong officials.
 On 29 June 1957, the Guangdong committee of Chinese Communist Party authorized the Bao'an County to let the hungry get across the border.

 The Great Chinese Famine caused another wave in 1962.
 The New York Times reported that 140,000 Chinese entered Hong Kong in 1962, with 80,000 illegally entering in a single month.
-The large number, increased by temporarily relaxed PRC border controls, caused a diplomatic crisis.
+The large number, increased by temporarily relaxed Peoples’ Republic of China border controls, causing a diplomatic crisis.

 Policy toward refugees

 Hong Kong

 Edvard Hambro wrote, "Some may not be refugees in the legal sense but are in the broader sociological and humanitarian sense."

 A report in 1958 by the Hong Kong government wrote, "the refugees [in 1957], however, have shown no desire to return to the mainland, even though Hong Kong is unable to offer to all the prospect of earning a reasonable living."